castai/docs/docs/product-overview/rebalancing/run.md

+---
+description: Read on to know what to do next when you are ready to enable rebalancing feature on CAST AI.
+---

 # Rebalance your cluster

 Rebalancing your cluster will help you achieve cost savings.
 Before running the rebalancing process, we recommend you read the [Preparation](preparation.md) section.